Updated: Feb 18

 Similar to an event planner, an event designer starts by working with the client to understand their vision for the event.
-The designer then brings it to life, choosing decorations and colors to set the desired tone, selecting the right entertainment and orchestrating all the other details that help create the atmosphere the client wants for their event.
+The designer then brings it to life, choosing decorations and colors to set the desired tone, selecting the right entertainment, and orchestrating all the other details that help create the client's atmosphere for their event.

 Designers make sure everything comes together perfectly to reflect the proper theme and ambiance.

 While not all events have both planners and designers, some do.
 In fact, the event planner sometimes is in charge of hiring and supervising the event designer.

 Depending on the individual planner's preferences, the designer will have varying levels of freedom to make decisions about the event.
 Some services offer packages with both planners and designers.